Giovanni Legrenzi

 Giovanni Legrenzi (baptized August 12, 1626 – May 27, 1690) was an Italian composer of opera, vocal and instrumental music, and organist, of the Baroque era.
 He was one of the most prominent composers in Venice in the late 17th century, and extremely influential in the development of late Baroque idioms across northern Italy.
+He was a massive influence on Arcangelo Corelli and Antonio Vivaldi.

 Life

 Legrenzi was born at Clusone, near Bergamo, then part of the Republic of Venice.
 His father, Giovanni Maria Legrenzi, was a professional violinist and, to some extent, a composer.
 We know Legrenzi had two brothers and two sisters, though one of the brothers, Marco, apparently a talented musician who performed with his father and brother in the 1660s, is not mentioned in Legrenzi's will: it is presumed that he died young.
 His remaining brother and sisters are both mentioned in his will.
 Legrenzi was probably taught largely at home, and his performance skills developed at the local church, and it can also be assumed there was music-making in the house.

 Legrenzi received his first appointment in Bergamo, as Organist at Santa Maria Maggiore, a magnificent church with a celebrated musical history.
 Following ordination as a priest in 1651, he was appointed as a resident chaplain at the church, though he continued to be actively involved in the music, and was given the title of First Organist in 1653, at about the time Maurizio Cazzati was appointed maestro di cappella.
 Legrenzi's first publication, music for Mass and Vespers, appeared in 1654.
 His appointment as organist was not reconfirmed at the end of the year owing to his apparent involvement in a minor gambling scandal, though he was reinstated by mid-February 1655.

 Legrenzi resigned from his position at Bergamo towards the end of 1655, and in 1656 became maestro di cappella at the Academy of the Holy Spirit in Ferrara.
 The academy was not a learned society, but a fraternity of laymen which presented predominantly liturgical services with music.
 It had a small but very good musical establishment with an impressive tradition, and effectively addressed the needs of the whole aristocratic community of Ferrara, with whom Legrenzi cemented relationships that, like those he had already established in Bergamo, would serve him well throughout his life.
 The position at the Academy of the Holy Spirit would have left Legrenzi with ample time for other pursuits.
 By the early 1660s he had already published eight volumes, and had broken into the elite world of opera, gaining his first performances in Venice in 1664.